 As a condition to the Obagi Merger Agreement, prior to the Closing Date, Obagi Holdco distributed to Obagi and then Obagi distributed to Cedarwalk of all of the issued and outstanding shares of capital stock of Obagi Hong Kong and certain related assets pursuant to distribution agreements in the Obagi China Distribution.
 Prior to the Business Combination, the Obagi China Business had been conducted through Obagi Hong Kong and its subsidiaries.
-The following agreements were entered into in connection with the closing of the Business Combination: (a) that certain Transition Services Agreement, dated as of July 27, 2022, by and among Obagi certain of Obagi's affiliates and Obagi Hong Kong, pursuant to which Obagi and certain of its affiliates will provide transition services to Obagi Hong Kong, (b) that certain IP License Agreement, dated as of July 27, 2022, by and among Obagi and Obagi Hong Kong pursuant to which Obagi will exclusively license intellectual property relating to the Obagi brand to Obagi Hong Kong with respect to the China Region, and (c) that certain Supply Agreement, dated as of July 27, 2022, by and between Obagi and Obagi Hong Kong pursuant to which Obagi will supply products to Obagi Hong Kong for distribution and sale in the China Region.
+The following agreements were entered into in connection with the closing of the Business Combination: (a) that certain Transition Services Agreement, dated as of July 27, 2022, by and among Obagi certain of Obagi's affiliates and Obagi Hong Kong, (b) that certain IP License Agreement, dated as of July 27, 2022, by and among Obagi and Obagi and Obagi Hong Kong pursuant to which Obagi will exclusively license intellectual property relating to the Obagi brand to Obagi Hong Kong with respect to the China Region, and (c) that certain Supply Agreement, dated as of July 27, 2022, by and between Obagi and Obagi Hong Kong pursuant to which Obagi will supply products to Obagi Hong Kong for distribution and sale in the China Region.